Azure/azure-quickstart-templates/201-aks/GettingStarted-kubs.md

 ### Create an SSH key pair

-Configure all linux machines with the SSH RSA public key string.
+Configure all Linux machines with the SSH RSA public key string.
 Use the ssh-keygen command to generate SSH public and private key files.
 By default, these files are created in the ~/.ssh directory.
-Your key should include three parts, for example 'ssh-rsa AAAAB...snip...UcyupgH azureuser@linuxvm'
+Your key should include three parts, for example, 'ssh-rsa AAAAB...snip...UcyupgH azureuser@linuxvm'

 The following command creates an SSH key pair using RSA encryption and a bit length of 2048:

 #### ssh-keygen -t rsa -b 2048

-For more information about SSH Key for authentication to Linux VM in azure, click [here](https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/create-ssh-keys-detailed)
+For more information about SSH Key for authentication to Linux VM in Azure, click [here](https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/create-ssh-keys-detailed)

 ## The Template